yury-lysogorskiy/lammps/doc/src/Build_extras.rst

    the new hardware.
 This is, however, only supported for GPUs of the **same** major hardware version and different minor hardware versions, e.g. 5.0 and 5.2 but not 5.2 and 6.0.
-LAMMPS will abort with an error message indicating a mismatch, if that happens.
+LAMMPS will abort with an error message indicating a mismatch, if the major version differs.

 The settings discussed below have been tested with LAMMPS and are confirmed to work.
 Kokkos is an active project with ongoing improvements